open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Are you busy and have no time to waste?
 Here's a summary of the guide.

-1) Go to deck options and enable FSRS under "Advanced" ("FSRS" in Anki 24.04), at the bottom of the deck options window.
+1) Go to deck options and enable FSRS under "FSRS" (under "Advanced" in Anki versions prior to 24.04), at the bottom of the deck options window.
+FSRS can only be enabled globally, you cannot enable it for some presets and disable for others.
 2) Ensure that all your learning and re-learning steps are shorter than `1d` and that all steps can be completed on the same day. `23h` is not recommended because, while it's technically less than one day, it's very unlikely that you will be able to finish this step on the same day as your first review.
 Steps such as `10m` or `30m` are good.
-3) Click the "Optimize" button under the "Optimize FSRS parameters" section.
-The optimal parameters will replace the default parameters automatically.
-Parameters are preset-specific.
-If an error message pops up, it means you have less than 1000 reviews (400 in Anki 24.04) across all cards that this preset is applied to.
-In that case, just use the default parameters; it's still better than using the legacy SM-2 algorithm.
-If you are using Anki 24.06 or newer, just click "Optimize" once.
+3) If you are using Anki 24.06 or newer, just click "Optimize" under the "Optimize FSRS parameters" section.
 If you see a message that says "The FSRS parameters currently appear to be optimal", that's fine.
+In versions prior to 24.06, an error message might pop up, telling you that a certain number of reviews (400 in Anki 24.04, 1000 in older versions) is required.
+In that case, use the default parameters; it's still better than using the legacy SM-2 algorithm.
 4) Choose a value of desired retention: the proportion of cards recalled successfully when they are due. **This is the most important setting in FSRS.
 Higher retention leads to shorter intervals and more reviews per day.** 80-95% is reasonable, 90% should work fine for most people.
+Parameters and desired retention are preset-specific, you can make multiple presets with different parameters and desired retention.

 Don't forget to click "Save" before closing the deck options window.